jeertmans/manim-slides/docs/source/reference/sharing.md

 ## Without Manim Slides installed on the target machine

 An alternative to `manim-slides present` is `manim-slides convert`.
-Currently, only HTML conversion is available, but do not hesitate to propose other formats by creating a
+Currently, HTML and PPTX conversion are available, but do not hesitate to propose other formats by creating a
 [Feature Request](https://github.com/jeertmans/manim-slides/issues/new/choose),
 or directly proposing a